joshualevitas/joshualevitas/README.md

   Feel free to browse my Github stats, repositories, and skills listed here to see if you think I'll be a good fit.
 If you want to save some time, I'll cut to the chase: I am.
 </p>
   <p>
-    But don't take it from me, just take a look at these reviews:
+    But don't take it from me, just read these reviews:
     <br></br>
   </p>
  </div>